 c) The measurement is obtained by the following method:

 The UPF performs the per QoS Flow per UE QoS monitoring according to the QoS monitoring request received from SMF during PDU Session Establishment or Modification procedure (see TS 23.501 [2]).
-The QoS monitoring can be initiated on SMF by management system via QFQoSMonitoringControl MOI (see TS 28.541 [3]), or by PCF via QoS Monitoring policy included in the PCC rule provisioning (see TS 23.503 [4]).
 PSA UPF creates and sends the monitoring packets to the RAN according to QoS monitoring request received from the SMF.

 For each received GTP PDU monitoring response packet (packet i) for QoS monitoring, the PSA UPF records the following time stamps and information (see TS 23.501 [2] and TS 38.415 [5]):